ronaldoussoren/pyobjc/docs/supported-platforms.rst

 developers uhtil the next the major release of PyObjC will be released (generally in October), and will add new versions of Python when they come available.

-Currently PyObjC supports Python 3.10 upto and including 3.14.
-Python 3.15 (alpha) is supported experimentally.
+Currently PyObjC supports Python 3.10 upto and including 3.15.

 Free-threading as introduced in Python 3.13 is supported, see :doc:`notes/free-threading` for more information.